r-lib/remotes/inst/README.md

   and archived packages as well.
 * All dependencies of a package in a local directory via `install_deps`.

 ### Download methods

 * For R older the 3.2, `curl` package is required as `remotes` fallbacks to `curl::curl_download` in that case
 * For R newer than 3.3, default `download.file` method is used. (`method = "auto"`)
-* For in between version,
+* For in between versions,
     * `method = "wininet"` is used on windows OS
     * `method = "libcurl"` is used on other OS, if available.

 See `help("download.file")` for informations on these methods and for setting proxies if needed.

 ### Notes